viscom-ulm/immersight-tools/README.md

 # ImmersightTools

-Collection of utility methods for conversion of OpenCV matrices to OpenGL matrices and vice versa.
+Collection of utility methods, for example to convert from OpenCV to OpenGL matrix and vice versa.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
 This library is used for the panorama generator.

 ### Prerequisites

+Tested with:
+Visual Studio 2015 and 2017
-Install OpenCV (tested with: 3.2)
+Install OpenCV (3.2)

 ### Installing